4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 Segmentation parameters
 ~~~~~~~~~~~~~~~~~~~~~~~
-In this widget User can choose segmentation parameters.
+In this widget user can choose segmentation parameters.

 .. image:: images/algorithm_settings.png
    :alt: Algorithm settings

-1. Dropdown list on which the User can select the segmentation method.
+1. Dropdown list on which the user can select the segmentation method.
 2. Parameters settings.
 3. Additional information is produced by the algorithm (e.g. information on the used threshold, components sizes, etc.).

 Mask manager
 ~~~~~~~~~~~~
-This widget/dialog allows setting parameters of transferring of current segmentation into a new mask.
+This widget/dialog allows for setting parameters of transferring of current segmentation into a new mask.

 .. image:: images/mask_manager.png
    :alt: Mask Manager

 1. Select to use dilation (2d or 3d) with a set radius in pixels.
-If dilation is in 3d then the radius in the z plane is calculated base on image spacing.
-Negative values of the radius will reduce mask size.
+If dilation is in 3d then the radius in the z plane is calculated base on the image spacing.
+Negative values of the radius will reduce the mask size.
 2. Select to fill up holes in a current segmentation.
 Holes are parts of the background, which are not connected (in 2d or 3d - depends on selection) to a border of the image.
-   If the maximum size is set to -1 then all holes will be closed.
+   If the maximum size is set to -1 then all holes within segmentation area will be included in the segemntation.
 3. **Save components** allows to create a new mask made of multiple components present in current segmentation.
-   **Clip to previous mask** option is useful when using positive radius in Dilate mask and want to fit it in a previously defined mask.
+   **Clip to previous mask** option is useful when using positive radius in Dilate mask to fit it in a previously defined mask.
 4. Creates a mask based on the negative of the current selection (disables **Save components** option).
 5. Shows calculated dilation radius in x, y, z for the current image.
-6. Undo of last masking operation.
+6. Undos of last masking operation.
 7. Creates a new mask or draws back to the previously undone one.
-8. Clean redo history.
-(CHECK)
+8. Cleans redo history.
-9. Take mask creation parameters from the next mask and set in the interface.
-(CHECK)
+9. Takes mask creation parameters from the next mask and to set in the interface.

 Multiple files panel
 ~~~~~~~~~~~~~~~~~~~~~